[

 TC40: number of card-not-present fraud transactions

-Total Sales Count: number of settled transactions
+Total Sales Count: number of card-not-present settled transactions

 VAMP Ratio threshold calculations exclude: